 A Guide To Indemnity Insurance On Property

 When buying or selling a house, you may have encountered the term ‘indemnity insurance’, but not fully understand what it is, or if you need it.
-Our blog post looks at what indemnity insurance is, the common policies, how much it costs and other useful information to help you figure out if it can help your house sale run smoothly.
+Our blog post looks at indemnity policy meaning, and what it actually is, the common policies, how much it costs and other useful information to help you figure out if it can help your house sale run smoothly.

 What is an indemnity policy?

 Both buyer and seller of a property can pay for an indemnity policy.
 Often, house sellers take out an indemnity policy to cover the cost implications of the buyer making a claim against their property.
 The insurance requires a one-off payment and lasts forever.

 Buyers can also take out insurance indemnity as an alternative to rectifying a property defect.
 Rather than asking the seller to fix the problem, buyers can take out a policy if they are otherwise satisfied with the property and want to make sure their mortgage application goes through smoothly.

 The policy would cover the buyer and mortgage lender in the event of any loss of value on the property as a result of the defect.
 The issues covered by the policy typically have a very low risk of diminishing a property’s value, but if they did cause a loss, it would be significant.